Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

+The default setting is `false`.
+If `exit-when-no-validator-keys-enabled` is set to `false`, Teku continues running even when no validator keys are loaded.

-The default is `false`.
-If set to `true` Teku won't start if validators have not been loaded, or there are no active validators.
+If `exit-when-no-validator-keys-enabled` is set to `true`, Teku will automatically exit if no validator keys are loaded, or there are no active validators.

 :::important

-If the validator client and beacon node are run separately, then add this option to the validator client side only.
-This option should be used on the client loading the validator keys.
+If running the validator client and beacon node separately, set this option only on the validator client side.
+This setting is meant for the client that deals with loading and handling the validator keys.

 :::